How to socialise your puppy

 If you notice that your puppy is not comfortable and relaxed in any situation, you should pause the introduction and take time to re-evaluate your approach to building confidence and positive experiences.
 To build positive experiences for a puppy that is mildly uncomfortable, follow each introduction of the new thing, such as a sound, with a piece of food or play.
 If this approach is done carefully, your puppy should begin to predict that good things happen.
 With the example of a sound, the noise of the sound will take on the same positive response as the food or toy.

 If your puppy is showing obvious signs of fearing something, we will need to introduce a structured approach that considers your individual puppy.
 These signs don’t always happen the first time a puppy experiences something that concerns them.
 It is often the second or third time – or even later – so it is important to always be vigilant.
-Any time a puppy shows obvious signs of fearing something, please contact your Puppy Training Supervisor for further advice and support.
+Any time a puppy shows obvious signs of fearing something, please contact your Puppy Development Advisor (formerly called a Puppy Training Supervisor) for further advice and support.

 It’s very important to be aware if your puppy is fearful or concerned.
-The resources in this section will help you identify signs in your puppy’s body language.
-Any time a puppy shows obvious signs of fearing something, please contact your Puppy Training Supervisor for further advice and support.
+Any time a puppy shows obvious signs of fearing something, please contact your Puppy Development Advisor (formerly called a Puppy Training Supervisor) for further advice and support.

 Using your puppy’s daily food allowance is a great way to help with socialisation.
 Weigh out your puppy’s daily allowance in the morning, give them a small breakfast and keep back a small amount for dinner.
 You can then use their remaining allowance for creating positive experiences.
 For example, giving them kibble for watching birds calmly or introducing new equipment.